Capivasertib (Truqap™)

 Increased Triglycerides

 This medication can cause a temporary increase in your triglyceride levels, which typically come back down after you stop taking the medication.
-Your healthcare team may monitor these levels while you are taking capivasertib.
+Your provider may monitor these levels while you are taking capivasertib.

 Mouth Ulcers (Mucositis)

 Certain cancer treatments can cause sores or soreness in your mouth and/or throat.
-Notify your oncology care team if your mouth, tongue, inside of your cheek or throat becomes white, ulcerated, or painful.
+Notify your provider if your mouth, tongue, inside of your cheek or throat becomes white, ulcerated, or painful.
 Performing regular mouth care can help prevent or manage mouth sores.
-If mouth sores become painful, your doctor or nurse can recommend a pain reliever.
+If mouth sores become painful, your provider can recommend a pain reliever.

 - Brush with a soft-bristle toothbrush or cotton swab twice a day.